-Campus) Description of Project EFIS Number (if applicable) In accordance with Section 1013.37(2)(c), Florida Statutes, and upon recommendation of the project architect/engineer and the certified inspector, as stated below, the subject project is ready for occupancy.
-Date: Signature: □ Superintendent □ President □ Designee Intended Occupancy Date: PROJECT ARCHITECT/ENGINEER AND CERTIFIED INSPECTOR I have inspected the subject project and, to the best of my knowledge and ability, I have determined that the safety systems and the facility are in compliance with statutes, rules, and codes affecting the health and safety of its occupants; and that no asbestos-containing materials were specified for use in this building, nor to the best of my knowledge were asbestos containing materials used in the construction of this project.
-Architect or Engineer of Record: High Performance Green Building Standard Used [S. 255.2575(2), F.S.]
-Rating Achieved Name (Type or Print) License # Expiration Date Signature: □ Architect □ Engineer Building Official: Name (Type or Print) Expiration Date License # Signature: Contractor: Name (Type or Print) License # Expiration Date Threshold Inspector (if applicable): Name (Type or Print) License # Expiration Date Project Information As-built lowest floor elevation (for new construction) Occupancy Type(s) Code/Edition Construction Type(s) Occupant Lo Automatic Sprinkler System Required Y N District/Florida College Permit Number Permit Stipulations
+Return completed form as needed to: Office of Educational Facilities 325 West Gaines Street, Room 1054 Tallahassee, Florida 32399-0400 (850) 245-0494 Fax (850) 245-9236 or (850) 245-9304 FLORIDA DEPARTMENT OF EDUCATION Office of Educational Facilities CERTIFICATE OF OCCUPANCY OEF USE ONLY INSTRUCTIONS: Submit one copy of Reproduce this form in sufficient quantity for the completed form for each project over \$300,000. your use.
+RE: (□ School District □ Florida College) (□ School Name 🗆 Campus) Descriptio on of Project EFIS Nun nber (if applicable) (c), Florida Statutes, and upon recommendation of the subject project is ready for occupancy. e project architect/engineer and the Signature: Date : Signature: □ Superintendent President Designee Intended Occupancy Date: PROJECT ARCHITECT/ENGINEER AND CERTIFIED INSPECTOR I have inspected the subject project and, to the best of my knowledge and ability, I have determined that the safety systems and the facility are in compliance with statutes, rules, and codes affecting the health and safety of its occupants; and that no asbestos-containing materials were specified for use in this building, nor to the best of my knowledge were asbestos containing materials used in the construction of this project.
+Architect or Engineer of Record: High Performance Green Building Stan dard Used [S. 255.2575(2), F.S.]
+Rating Achieved Name (Type or Print) License # Expiration Date Signature: - Building Official: □ Engineer Name (Type or Print) License # Expiration Date Signature: Contractor: Name (Type or Print) License # Expiration Date Threshold Inspector (if applicable): Name (Type or Print) License # Expiration Date Project Information As-built lowest floor elevation on (for new construction) Code/Edition O Construction Type e(s) Occupant Lo Automatic Sprinkler System Required YN District/Florida College Permit Number Permit Stipulations

-Safety systems include, but are not limited to: exiting; safety; rescue; fire rating; fire protection; means of egress; master valves; eye wash and dousing shower in science labs; emergency disconnects in shops; fume and dust collection systems; heat and smoke detectors, stage protection including curtain operation, smoke vent, sprinklers, etc.; kitchen hood; fire sprinklers; smoke venting; illumination of means of egress; emergency lighting; emergency power; exit lights; fire alarm systems with required incidental functions; fire extinguishers; fuel fired heaters; electrical illumination; electrical system required ventilation; toilet facilities; kitchen hot water supply; water supply; and sewage disposal as they apply to this project.
+^{}Safety systems include, but are not limited to: exiting; safety; rescue; fire rating; fire protection; means of egress; master valves; eye wash and dousing shower in science labs; emergency disconnects in shops; fume and dust collection systems; heat and smoke detectors, stage protection including curtain operation, smoke vent, sprinklers, etc.; kitchen hood; fire sprinklers; smoke venting; illumination of means of egress; emergency lighting; emergency power; exit lights; fire alarm systems with required incidental functions; fire extinguishers; fuel fired heaters; electrical illumination; electrical system required ventilation; toilet facilities; kitchen hot water supply; water supply; and sewage disposal as they apply to this project.